wpreble1/exit-study-guide-immerison-precourse/README.md

 **Manipulating Collections**

-Make 2 functions that randomize the order of an Array's contents.
+- Make 2 functions that randomize the order of an Array's contents.
 Implement one function that is pure, and one that modifies the original array.

+- Make a function that accepts an unspecified number of objects and updates the first object with the contents of all subsequent objects.

+- Make a function that performs the same operation as the previous function, but does not replace values at keys that are already present.